Advertising and promotion requests

 Q: Why is the Coast Guard not listed as a branch of the service on Military OneSource?

 A: Although the Coast Guard is considered a branch of the U.S. military services, only service branches with unconditional eligibility to receive Military OneSource's services are listed under Branch of Service on Military OneSource.
 As a Department of Defense-funded program, Military OneSource's services are only available to members of the Coast Guard when activated as part of the Department of the Navy under Title 10 authority, or after separation or retirement, from their separation date until 365 days past end of tour of service.
 During the Title 10 activation period and after separation or retirement, Coast Guard service members and their families become eligible for all Military OneSource services.
 When not activated as part of the Department of the Navy, Coast Guard service members and their families can receive similar services to those offered by Military OneSource through CG SUPRT, a program offered by the Coast Guard.
 Visit the CG SUPRT website or call 855-CGSPRT toll free.
-All information and available resources on the Military OneSource website and the Military Spouse Employment Partnership portal can be accessed by Coast Guard service members and their spouses.
+All information and available resources on the Military OneSource website can be accessed by Coast Guard service members and their spouses.

 Military OneSource products